-For budget travelers – We would highly recommend using Hostelworld.com to find the perfect hostel for you.
+For budget travellers – We would highly recommend using Hostelworld.com to find the perfect hostel for you.
 You can find private rooms and dorms, all for a much lower price then a medium hotel.
 Besides that, hostels are also the perfect place to meet new people!
 We stayed at the 80’s Guesthouse during our stay in Penang and were very happy with our choice.
 The hostel was clean, staff was friendly and it had a great relaxed atmosphere.
 Check out it our here or find more hostels here on Hostelworld.com!

 For any type of traveler – AirBnB is very widely used in Malaysia.
 We have used AirBnB in New Zealand, Malaysia and Vietnam and have always had positive experiences!
 The costs are often lower then hotels and there is a large selection of rooms and apartments, suiting to every solo traveler, couple or family’s needs.
 To make it even better, if you sign up here now for AirBnB and you will receive a 30$ credit for any of your future bookings!

 For luxury travelers – We would recommend using Booking.com or Agoda.com to find a luxury hotel that suits your needs.
 There is a large range of luxury hotels and resorts in and close to George Town available.
 You will find hotels with pools, gyms and delicious breakfasts included.
-Browse Booking.com or Agoda.com right now to find the perfect hotel for you!

 And there you have it, everything you need to know about visiting the beautiful Kek Lok Si Temple in Penang.
 Planning on exploring the rest of Peninsular Malaysia as well, don’t forget to check out our other blogposts on Malaysia, or pick one of the blogposts below!